bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Sunday, the 14-day percent change in average new cases was:
+As of Monday, the 14-day percent change in average new cases was:

 - -72% in Champaign County
 - -13% in Illinois
-- -19% in the United States
+- -26% in the United States
 - -11% worldwide

 <picture>